whipowill/quake-mod-scarlet/README.md

 - **Item Resupply** - force items to respawn in singleplayer and coop games
 - **Name Tags** - see other player names Halo-style when aiming at them
 - **Foot Steps** - hear your boots touch the ground as you stalk your prey
-- **Score Keeper** - make teamplay games combine scores to achieve fraglimit
+- **Score Keeper** - fixes team games to combine scores to achieve fraglimit
 - **Death Timeout** - when you die you have to sit out until timeout is over
 - **Persistent Corpses** - player corpses stick around for a bit before disappearing
 - **No Autoswitch** - picking up new weapons won't autoswitch anymore